designwall/dw-question-answer/readme.txt

 == Changelog ==

 = 1.4.1 =
-* Tweak: Update Default Language Files
+* Tweak: Update Language Files
 * Tweak: Update Swedish Language Files
 * New: Display name of the person instead of Anonymous
 * Fix: Some string cannot translate